 Russian mobile phones

 Russia has three main mobile service providers – MTS, MegaFon and BeeLine – which offer pay-as-you-go and contract packages.
 These packages frequently include text and internet usage.
-MTS and MegaFon have packages available in English on their websites.
+MTS and MegaFon also have packages available in English on their websites.

 Where you are calling from and to which area determines the price of phone calls.
 Calls within one city or the area are at standard charges, while calling to another city or region can get expensive.
 For a comparison, this website shows the packages provided by all three companies.

 The network coverage in Russia has both 3G and 4G communication standards.
 Free WiFi is also accessible in various public places, such as major streets, cafes, parks, and hotels.
 Moscow is very WiFi-friendly and offers open networks in the airports, subway and train stations.
-Read more in our guide to Russian mobile operators, SIM cards and dialling Russian mobile numbers.
+Read even more in our guide to Russian mobile operators, SIM cards and dialling Russian mobile numbers.